klyvedev/klyve/about.md

 * **Spec Elaboration:** Klyve elaborates your initial requirements into detailed Specifications after giving you an idea about any risks involved in automating the project delivery.
 You review, refine, and **approve** these specs.
 * **Sprint Planning:** Klyve generates a backlog, helps you define a Sprint, and performs dependency/risk checks.
 It then presents a **Sprint Development Plan**.
 You **authorize** this plan.
 * **Task Execution:** Even during development, Klyve pauses before every single task in the plan.
 It asks for your **Task Authorization** to proceed, ensuring you are never a passive observer.
-* **Refinement:** At every stage—Specs, Backlog, or Plan—you have the opportunity to refine the output before giving final approval.
+* **Refinement:** At every stage - Specs, Backlog, or Plan - you have the opportunity to refine the output before giving final approval.

 ---